 The pictures above don’t capture all of the dishes.
 Unfortunately it’s hard to fill a plate and keep the line moving while taking pictures.
 While I didn’t get pictures of everything, I did sample and enjoy each of the dishes (the sacrifices a priest is required to make).
 Finally there was dessert.
 I think the anticipation of dessert left my camera hand a little shaky.

 Along with the usual coffee and tea as beverage choices I also got to try some sorrel.
 You can find out more about it in the Wikipedia article about the plant it comes from.
 I found it very sweet, yet still very refreshing.
 Not the kind of sugary drink that leaves you thirsty after drinking it.
 It was a real treat.

 Of course, church dinners are always about more than the food.
-They are a time for the community to strengthen the bonds of friendship.
+They are a time for the community to strengthen the bonds of friendship, even in the midst of farewells.
 For me, this meal was a time to receive affirmation from the parish that did so much to launch me into ordained ministry.

 This dinner was a reminder, along with the generous gift they presented me and the kind words they spoke, of being held by powerful bonds of love and friendship.
 A reminder that I don’t walk into my new position alone.
 I am surrounded by a great cloud of witnesses.
 For that I truly give thanks to God.